Actifry Genius XL 2in1 YV970840

 Air fryers with a stirring paddle can usually also be used without the paddle in, so you can cook more delicate foods in the air fryer without the paddle breaking them up into pieces.

-Breville Halo fryers can be set to work at a tilted angle.
+Some air fryers can be set to work at a tilted angle.
 This tilt, combined with the rotating bowl, is designed to have a similar effect to the paddle, ensuring chips get tumbled around for even cooking.
-Check our to see whether this nifty-sounding feature works in practice.

 All air fryers have timers that allow you to set how long you want your food to cook for, and show you how much cooking time is left.
 Some, such as the Philips Viva Airfryer and Russell Hobbs Purifry, have manual dials that you turn to set the time, but most other air fryers, including the Tefal Actifry, have digital timers instead.
 A digital timer can make it easier to see at a glance how much time is left on the clock.